vrnetlab/vrnetlab/sros/README.md

 A: Many!
 You can specify the number of ports you want with the `--num-nics` argument.
 If you specify more than 5 the router will be started in "distributed" mode which means multiple line cards (VMs) are used.

+##### Q: Why 6GB of RAM?
+It says only 4GB is required.
+A: SROS 16 seems to require 6GB and we don't build with different amount of CPU/RAM per versions so that's why every version gets the same.